Early California Resource Center

 How did native people live at Mission San Carlos Borromeo?
 What languages did they speak?
 What foods did they eat?
 How did they dress?

-Filed Under: California Indians, Daily Lives Tagged With: Mission San Carlos Borromeo, Native Americans, Primary Sources
+Filed Under: California History Tagged With: Mission San Carlos Borromeo, Native Americans, Primary Sources

 Mission San Antonio de Pala: Why You Need to Visit